awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

 ```
 {
    "Sid": "Allow use of the CMK",
    "Effect": "Allow",
    "Principal": {
        "AWS": [
            "arn:aws:iam::123456789012:role/aws-service-role/autoscaling.amazonaws.com/AWSServiceRoleForAutoScaling"
        ]
    },
    "Action": [
        "kms:Encrypt",
        "kms:Decrypt",
        "kms:ReEncrypt*",
        "kms:GenerateDataKey*",
        "kms:DescribeKey"
    ],
    "Resource": "*"
 }
 ```

 ```
 {
    "Sid": "Allow attachment of persistent resources",
    "Effect": "Allow",
    "Principal": {
        "AWS": [
            "arn:aws:iam::123456789012:role/aws-service-role/autoscaling.amazonaws.com/AWSServiceRoleForAutoScaling"
        ]
    },
    "Action": [
        "kms:CreateGrant"
    ],
    "Resource": "*",
    "Condition": {
        "Bool": {
            "kms:GrantIsForAWSResource": true
        }
     }
 }
 ```

 When you add new sections to your CMK policy, do not change any existing sections in the policy\.
 For information about editing key policies, see [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 **Important**
 The Principal element of the key policy is the Amazon Resource Name \(ARN\) of the service\-linked role\.
-When launching On\-Demand Instances, use the ARN of the service\-linked for Amazon EC2 Auto Scaling: **AWSServiceRoleForAutoScaling**\.
+When launching On\-Demand Instances, use the ARN of the service\-linked role for Amazon EC2 Auto Scaling: **AWSServiceRoleForAutoScaling**\.
 When launching Spot Instances, use the ARN of the **AWSServiceRoleForEC2Spot** role when using a launch configuration, or the service\-linked role for Amazon EC2 Auto Scaling when using a launch template\.

 ## Example: CMK Key Policy Sections Allowing Cross\-Account Access to the CMK<a name="policy-example-cmk-cross-account-access"></a>